paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/README.md

 	/// If this core is freed by availability, this is the assignment that is next up on this
 	/// core, if any.
 None if there is nothing queued for this core.
 	next_up_on_available: Option<ScheduledCore>,
+	/// The relay-chain block number this began occupying the core at.
+	occupied_since: BlockNumber,
 	/// The relay-chain block this will time-out at, if any.
 	time_out_at: BlockNumber,
 	/// If this core is freed by being timed-out, this is the assignment that is next up on this